From traditional

 6. Serving gravy and pouring it over turkey and mashed potatoes

-There are countless classic sauces and gravy that are served with different dishes in French cuisine.
+There are countless sauces and gravy that are served with different dishes in French cuisine.

 However, serving gravy to pour over slices of turkey and mashed potatoes is not a traditional French custom.

-There’s nothing unusual about making a sandwich with leftovers; however, adding cranberry sauce and stuffing to the sandwich might be off-putting to a French person.
+However, adding leftover cranberry sauce and stuffing to the sandwich might be off-putting to a French person.

 8. Serving cranberry sauce with turkey